Is Saturated Fat Bad for Pancreatic Beta Cells?

 How glucose, insulin, and fat interact to damage pancreatic beta cells

-III.
 Why Those Studies Don’t Reflect Human Metabolism

-Human metabolism is fundamentally different from the simplified environments used in cell culture and many animal models.
-In real life, pancreatic beta cells do not exist in isolation—they are part of an integrated metabolic system involving muscle, liver, adipose tissue, hormones, and fluctuating energy demands.
+In real life, beta cells do not exist in isolation.
+They are part of an integrated system involving muscle, liver, adipose tissue, and hormones.

 • Packaged into chylomicrons